telerik/ajax-docs/controls/radiobuttonlist/functionality/standalone-radiobutton.md

 			}
 		</script>

-1. To handle the server-side `CheckedChange` event assign a serve-side function to the `OnCheckedChanged` property:
+1. To handle the server-side `CheckedChange` event, assign a server-side function to the `OnCheckedChanged` property:

 	**ASP.NET**